The Founder’s Journey:

 I just knew I had to create something—or I wouldn’t make it.

-At the time, it was simple: I wanted to make cool things and sell them.
+At the time, it was simple: I just wanted to make cool things and sell them.
 After years of being trapped in a system that restricted me at every turn, I needed to build something where my effort, skill, and innovation weren’t limited by bureaucracy, quotas, or someone else’s approval.

 But as I started down this path, I quickly realized something: